 – ‘Tis the season for grilled peaches, fresh goat cheese, and incredible macaroni salad. –

 When I was writing Melt: the Art of Macaroni and Cheese, I had to relearn almost everything I thought I knew about flavor.
-Cooking with cheese is a unique experience, and when you’re working with artisan cheese, it’s important to take the cheese’s personality into consideration when picking herbs, spices, or other additional flavors for a dish.
-You certainly don’t want to drown out the flavor of the cheese, given it’s probably your intended star of the show!
-There was a lot of trial and error in recipe testing for the book, making sure I had a deep understanding of what spices paired well with cheeses made from a variety of different milks.
+Cooking with cheese is a unique experience, and so it’s important to take the cheese’s personality into consideration when picking herbs, spices, or other additional flavors for a dish.

-It turns out cheese and spice go hand in hand like Fred Astaire and Ginger Rogers, but only if you let the cheese lead.
-What I learned is to look at the flavor profile of the cheese (is it nutty? grassy? sweet? salty? funky?) and then consider what spices you would pair with these flavors on their own.
+It turns out cheese and herbs go hand in hand like Fred Astaire and Ginger Rogers, but only if you let the cheese lead.
+What I learned in writing Melt is to look at the flavor profile of the cheese (is it nutty? grassy? sweet? salty? funky?) and then consider what spices you would pair with these flavors on their own.

-I’ve got some great spice and cheese pairings in Melt, such as Petit Basque, a sweet, nutty sheep’s milk cheese from the Basque region of France, which I coupled up with herby sage for a lovely floral-tinged experience.
-I’ve also got Humboldt Fog, a luscious goat’s milk cheese, paired with mint and parsley for an incredibly refreshing swath of flavor across your palate.
-Talk about happy flavor memories!
+I’ve got some great cheese and herb pairings in Melt, such as Petit Basque, a sweet, nutty sheep’s milk cheese, coupled with sage for an unexpectedly smooth herbaceous experience.
+I’ve also got Humboldt Fog, a very famous goat cheese, paired with mint and parsley for an incredibly refreshing swath of flavor across your palate.
+Talk about memorable flavors!

-And if there is any cheese that pairs best with a peach, it’s Humboldt Fog.
-This humble–yet multi-award winning–specimen has become the herald for American-made artisan cheeses and shows up on nearly every cheese plate in the country, and with good reason.
-Crafted by Cypress Grove in Humboldt County, California, this goat milk cheese possesses plenty of flavor.
-Beneath its bloomy rind and runny sole lies a chalky, intoxicating paste that guards the savory core.
+And if there is any cheese that pairs best with a peach, it’s goat cheese.
+Any goat cheese will work, but if you can find it, try Humboldt Fog.
+Beneath its bloomy rind and runny sole lies a thick, intoxicating paste that guards the savory core.
 A line of decorative vegetable ash runs through the middle, which gives it its distinct layer cake appearance.

 This recipe appeared in Melt: the Art of Macaroni and Cheese, along with 74 other inspired cheese and pasta dishes.
 I do hope you’ll check it out.